gayanku/NBC-Softmax/README.md

 ## Setup
 - Our code was tested on CUDA 11.3.0, python 3.6.9, pytorch 1.3.1.
 Please notw that some changes were needed to get SYSML pl-lightning code to run on the current version.
-- `pip install -q munkres` is needed for the hungarian algorithem, for the evaluation metrics
-- The code also run on Google colab (2022 April) with no modifications, with munkres installed.

 ## Usage
 - All parameters are defined in SYSML. additionally we use the following to define the NBS-softmax hyperparameters for --model_params_classwise